 Research assistantship offers are typically made within a month or two of admission and will have an April 15 deadline to accept.
 A typical half-time RA offer will include a stipend, tuition remission, and health benefits.
 Positions greater than 1/3 time cover tuition.
 Some offers do arrive late, especially if the initial candidate rejects the offer or grants are awarded later in spring.
 Contact the graduate chair to inquire about new openings.

 An offer of funding in the first year does not guarantee future funding, but does imply that the department and advisor will work with you to identify continued funding through your degree assuming satisfactory and timely progress.
+Generally, all students who are funded stay supported for their whole degree through teaching and research assistantships and fellowships.

 We do not typically offer teaching assistantships to incoming students.
 You are welcome to search for these in other departments (such as Math, Physics, Chemistry, Geography), but decisions on these are often not made until close to start of semester.

-We discourage students from self-funding a graduate degree, especially a Ph.D., which takes 5-7 years.
+We discourage students from self-funding a Ph.D., which takes 5-7 years.
 There may be cases where it makes sense to self-fund an M.S., as it is typically 2 years.
 If you want to go that route, you will still need to meet with faculty to identify an advisor.
 In rare cases, self-funding the first year leads to assistantship or fellowship funding afterwards, but there is no guarantee.

 Deferral of admission requires departmental approval and reapplication to the Graduate School.
 Working a year or two between undergrad and grad school is not detrimental and in fact, may be an advantage, especially if you can use the time to build skills, and find an advisor and funding.
 Several list serves such as ESJOBSNET regularly have listings of assistantship offers.